tmontdev/collections/README.md

 }

 func main() {
-	// built-in map handled here as collections.HashMap now have super-powers
+	// built-in map handled here as maps.Map now have super-powers
 	// use .Where() to get a new Map with all the key/value pairs which satisfies your predicate longSpells := standardRadioAlphabet().Where(func(letter rune, word string) bool {
 		return len(word) > 4 // here we want all spelling with length greater than 4